karthikmohan/karthikmohan/README.md

 </div>

 ### Hi 🙋‍♂️,
-### I'm a 26 year old Software/Mobile Application Developer from Chennai, India.
+### I'm a 26 year old Software/Mobile Application Developer from Tamil Nadu, India.
 <br />

 A computer science engineer with experience as a mobile/software application developer and information security researcher in various companies and institutes 👨🏾‍💻.
 Interested in building utility resources to make life simpler.
 I'm fascinated by modern and evolving technology.